National Flower of Turkey: The Stunning Tulip Its Power

 Folklore and Mythology: The tulip is a recurring theme in Turkish tales, painting a vivid picture of its cultural significance.

-Festivals: Many local festivals and celebrations showcase the tulip, further solidifying its cultural impact.
+Festivals: Many local festivals and celebrations showcase this symbol of Turkey, further solidifying its cultural impact.

-There is a tulip festival at gardens in both the Europe and Asia sides of Istanbul.
-The European one is at Emigan Park and is quite extensive.
+There is a tulip festival at gardens in both the European and Asian sides of Istanbul.
+The European one is at Emirgan Park and is quite extensive.

 Who knew a simple bloom could have such an extensive impact?